Should I apply to the MA or the PhD program?

 You have reason to doubt that your record will earn you admission to the PhD program.
-An MA program can be a good place to strengthen an academic record with a view to gaining admission to a PhD program.
+An MA program can help strengthen an academic record with a view to gaining admission to a PhD program.

 Is it possible to transfer from the MA to the PhD program?